-Randomization and Blinding
+Randomization and blinding

 Eligible patients were then randomized into one of the two groups: RA group or RP group.
-Randomization was performed in nine blocks of six participants.
-To maintain balance among the number of subjects in each group, each block consisted of six labels (folded papers) prepared by an independent investigator and normally distributed as three

-RA group and three RP group.
-This randomization process, to which the physical therapist (E.M.R.) stayed unblinded to provide the assigned rehabilitation program, allowed us to stratify subjects according to six main parameters: playing position (i.e., goalkeeper, defender, midfield, and forward), playing status (i.e., starting or substitute), age (i.e., young [≤24 yr] or old [≥25 yr]), mechanism of injury (i.e., high-speed running or stretching), primary injured muscle (biceps femoris, semitendinosus, and semimembranosus), and history of previous hamstring strain injury.
-These parameters have previously been shown to affect RTS and reinjury rates in football players (1,23,24,39).
+Randomization was performed in nine blocks of 6 participants.
+To maintain balance among the number of subjects in each group, each block consisted of 6 labels (folded papers) prepared by an independent investigator and normally distributed as 3 RA group and 3 RP group.
+This randomization process, to which the physical therapist (E.M.R.) stayed unblinded in order to provide the assigned rehabilitation program, allowed us to stratify subjects according to six main parameters: playing position (i.e. goalkeeper, defender, midfield and forward), playing status (i.e. starting or substitute), age (i.e. young [\leq 24 years] or old [\geq 25 years]), mechanism of injury (i.e. high-speed running or stretching), primary injured muscle (biceps femoris, semitendinosus and semimembranosus) and history of previous hamstring strain injury.
+These parameters have previously been shown to affect return to sport and re-injury rates in football players (1, 23, 24, 39).